-If you own an annuity or tax-qualified account, you may be able to exchange it for an Index Achiever Advisory annuity, directly transfer it to an Index Achiever Advisory annuity without paying taxes.
+If you own an annuity or tax-qualified account, you may be able to exchange it for an Index Achiever annuity, directly transfer it to an Index Achiever annuity, or roll it over to an Index Achiever annuity without paying taxes.
 Before you do, compare the benefits, features, and costs of each annuity or account.
 You may pay an early withdrawal charge under the old annuity or account.
-You may pay a Market Value Adjustment, which could be negative and could result in significant loss, if you later take withdrawals from your Index Achiever Advisory annuity in excess of the amount in the Declared Rate Strategy.
+You may pay a Market Value Adjustment, which could be negative and could result in significant loss, if you later take withdrawals from your Index Achiever annuity in excess of the amount in the Declared Rate Strategy.
 Please note that some financial professionals may have a financial incentive to offer this Contract in place of the one the investor already owns.
-Ask your registered representative whether an exchange, transfer, or rollover would be advantageous, based on the features, benefits, and charges of the Index Achiever Advisory annuity.
+Ask your registered representative whether an exchange, transfer, or rollover would be advantageous, based on the features, benefits, and charges of the Index Achiever annuity.